 It is important to have a doctor who can provide you with good support, take time to answer your questions and show empathy for the person you care for.
 Remember, if you don't understand what is being said, don't be afraid to ask the doctor to say it again in a different way.

-You can find helpful information, including questions you might want to ask about medicines and dementia at NPS medicine wise.
+You can find helpful information, including questions to ask about medicines and dementia, at NPS MedicineWise.

-People with dementia are affected by the same illnesses as everyone else.
-The difference is that they may have difficulty communicating this to you or their health professional.
-For example, if they are in pain you can look out for symptoms such as behavioural changes, crying, facial movements or if they are reluctant to move.
+People living with dementia get the same illnesses as everyone else.
+The difference is they may have difficulty communicating this to you or their health professional.
+For example, if they are in pain you can look for symptoms such as behavioural changes, crying, facial movements or if they are reluctant to move.

-You may also consider regular dental appointments as people with dementia often suffer from problems such as reduced production of saliva, changed eating habits and reduced ability to look after their oral and dental health.
+You may also consider regular dental appointments.
+As dementia progresses, people living with dementia often suffer from problems such as reduced production of saliva, changed eating habits and reduced ability to look after their oral and dental health.

 What support is available?

 If you're looking after someone living with dementia, there are services that offer education and support as well as respite care.

 For free and confidential information and emotional support, call the National Dementia Helpline on 1800 100 500.
 The following support services are also a good place to start.

 As dementia is a degenerative condition it's important for people living with dementia and their carers to get their affairs in order and plan for the future as early as possible.
 Find out more about legal support for carers.